danieloluwadare/tw-txparser/README.md

 # TW Transaction Parser

 A high-performance Ethereum transaction parser that continuously monitors blockchain blocks, extracts transaction data, and provides a REST API for querying transactions by address.
-The system features intelligent backward scanning, real-time forward polling, and in-memory storage for fast data access.
+The system features intelligent backward scanning, real-time forward polling, and storage abstraction for data persistence.

+> **⚠️ PRODUCTION WARNING**: This implementation uses in-memory storage for demonstration purposes only. **Data is lost on restart and memory usage grows indefinitely**.
+In production environments, transactions **MUST** be stored in a database for persistence, scalability, and reliability.

 ## 🏗️ Architecture Overview